backupbrew/switchbrew/SD Filesystem.md

 ## Album

 Contains the screenshots: "YYYY/MM/DD/<hex>.jpg".
-These contain some sort of MAC, the system will display an error for screenshots with invalid MACs.
+These are [MAC](Capture%20services#Notes.md##Notes "wikilink")'d, contents with an invalid MAC will display an error on view.

 ## save